Sakshamrzt/CSC591-final/README.md

 ## Testing the output
 -  If you have generated the new models after using the steps listed in training then you can replace use : **CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "optimized.pth"**
 - This also generates the optimized.onnx file which can be directly used to run on xgen and speed can be measured there.

+## Testing for different scales
+- The code is currently configured for 3x upscaling
+- For different value of scaling the following needs to be done.
+  - Change the upscale_factor in config.py
+  - Traing the model using

 ## Configuration
 - [Training Dataset](https://www.dropbox.com/s/4mv1v4qfjo17zg3/91-image_x3.h5?dl=0)